 Dr Iyare Otabor-Olubor - Lecturer in Commercial Law

-Dr Gayatri Patel - Lecturer in Law
+Dr Gayatri Patel - Senior Lecturer in Law

 Rhonson Salim - Lecturer in Law